by E. Martin Pedersen

 “Who?”

-“That old lady who died?”
+“That old lady who

-“She said a civil rights lawyer.
-No, a woman’s rights lawyer, back east, you know?
-I don’t think she was very good at her job.”
+a woman’s rights lawyer, back east, you know?
+I don’t think she was very good at

 “Why not?”

-“Women still don’t got no rights.”
+“Women still don’t got no

 “Who loca now, woman?
 Dang, good tamales, huh?
 I got tortas too, for tomorrow.
 Pass the salsa.”